Courage-1984/Windows-Ricing-Privacy-Customization-Optimization/README.md

 > This was a short one.
 Items listed in this section is basically leftovers, ones that did not make it to the first and second section thus they are not neccecary if you used the ones in the first and second section.

+## 🥈 Honorable Mentions

+- [Eylenburg's Tech Website](https://eylenburg.github.io/) - Detailed Comparisons of OS's, Browsers, Environments and Services
+- [System Tools, Hardware Tools, Windows ISOs, Customization](https://fmhy.net/system-tools) - System Tools, Hardware Tools, Windows ISOs, Customization
+- [Couleur Tweak Tips](https://ctt.cx/) - Couleur Tweak Tips - a comprehensive aggregation of useful resources for enthusiasts looking to expand their toolchain of programs and adopt good practices to enhance the quality of life in daily computer use and video production.
+- [CTT Wiki](https://github.com/couleur-tweak-tips/CTT) - Couleur Tweak Tips documentation hosted on GitHub Pages using Material for MkDocs
+- [Couleur Tweak Tips Ongoing Projects](https://github.com/couleur-tweak-tips) - Couleur Tweak Tips Ongoing Projects
+- [KMS_VL_ALL_AIO](https://raw.githubusercontent.com/abbodi1406/KMS_VL_ALL_AIO/master/KMS_VL_ALL_AIO.cmd) - Right click this link and save as KMS_VL_ALL_AIO.cmd.
+The BEST windows and office activator.
+- [Open-Shell](https://open-shell.github.io/Open-Shell-Menu/) - A collection of utilities bringing back classic features to Windows.
+- [QuickBoost](https://github.com/SanGraphic/QuickBoost) - Automated Windows 10 / 11 Tweaking Utility
+- [QuickMon](https://github.com/RudolfHenning/QuickMon) - QuickMon is a simple monitoring and alerting tool.
+It allows you to monitor and alert on various resources/services locally or remotely.
+- [Winaero Tweaker](https://winaerotweaker.com/) - It is an all-in-one application that comes with dozens of options for fine-grained tuning of various Windows settings and features
+- [Sysinternals Suite](https://learn.microsoft.com/en-us/sysinternals/downloads/sysinternals-suite) - The Sysinternals Troubleshooting Utilities have been rolled up into a single Suite of tools
+- [Process Explorer](https://learn.microsoft.com/en-us/sysinternals/downloads/process-explorer) - Process Explorer shows you information about which handles and DLLs processes have opened or loaded
+- [Pegasun System Utilities](https://pegasun.com/system-utilities) - Maximize PC performance and battery life
+- [Blackbird](https://www.getblackbird.net/) - Windows privacy, security and performance

 ***
 ![wallpaper_3840x886_1710698131501](https://github.com/Courage-1984/Windows-Ricing-Privacy-Customization-Optimization/assets/18268669/59647495-3441-4328-b2ce-db6ae409a6cf)
 # 🍙 Ricing Windows